 Symptoms can include painful menstruation often with heavy bleeding, painful ovulation, pain during or after sexual intercourse, chronic pelvic pain, and fatigue.
 It can also cause infertility in about 50% of women.

-Endometriosis is a medical condition that requires medical treatment, however, there are some things that woman can do to improve or lessen the symptoms of endometriosis.
+Endometriosis is a medical condition that requires medical treatment; however, there are some things that a woman can do to improve or lessen the symptoms of endometriosis.